top of page

 Are there subsidies available?

 We believe that a theatre class can be transformative for the right kid at the right time.
-If you know a child who would really like to be involved, please don't hesitate to reach out as we have a limited amount of subsidized spaces available.
+If you know a child who would really like to be involved, please don't hesitate to reach out as we have partial and fully subsidized spaces available.

 bottom of page